Dear Birth Mother,

-We are Tricia and Matt and we appreciate your taking the time to look at our profile.
-We understand that this is not an easy time for you and we want you to know how much we value your considering us as parents.
+We are Matt and Tricia and we appreciate your taking the time to look at our profile.
+We understand that this is not an easy time for you and we want you to know how much we value your consideration of us as parents.

-Matt: To look at us, Tricia and I make a somewhat unusual couple.
+To look at us, Tricia and I make a somewhat unusual couple.
 She is quite tall and I am very short.
 I use leg braces and a cane in order to walk.
 Despite the differences in our appearance and physical abilities, our hearts are in the same place.
-We love each other very much and want very much to grow a family.
+We have been married since September of 2000 and we love each other very much and want very much to grow a family.

-Matt: If you saw the film "You've Got Mail", you might have an idea of how Tricia and I met.
-We "met" while playing a computer game, she in Illinois and me in Connecticut.
-After playing the game, we struck up an online chat friendship that grew deeper and deeper until we decided to meet in person.
+Tricia and I met in 1999 and if you saw the film “You’ve Got Mail” you might have an idea of what our courtship was like.
+We “met” while playing a computer game, she in Illinois and me in Connecticut.
+After playing the game, we struck up an online chat friendship that grew deeper and deeper until in June of 2000 we decided to meet in person.
 It was like we had known each other for years.
-A little bit more than a year after we "met" online, I asked Tricia to marry me and three months later we did just that.
+In July, I asked Tricia to marry me and in September of 2000 we did just that.

-Tricia: Our extended families are very excited that we are planning to grow our family through adoption.
-Matt's parents live about two hours away and we visit them several times a year.
-We often see a movie together or just have fun out at a restaurant talking about all the latest news.
-I know his dad will be a doting grandpa and his mom will be a source of great wisdom to her grandchild.
-My mom passed away in 2001, but I have a big family in Illinois, including my dad, who are eagerly awaiting the arrival of our first child.
-I have five young nieces and nephews in my family from ages 14 all the way to newborn twins.
-So our child's visits to Illinois will be full of attention and fun.
+Our extended families are very excited that we are planning to grow our family through adoption.
+My parents live about two hours away and Tricia and I visit them several times a year.
+I know my dad will be a doting grandpa and my mom will be a source of great wisdom to her grandchild.
+Tricia’s mom passed away in 2001 but she has a big family in Illinois eagerly awaiting the arrival of our first child.
+Tricia has five young children in her family from ages 14 all the way to newborn twins.
+So our child’s visits to Illinois will be full of attention and fun.

-Tricia: We look forward to warm family times with our child.
+So you see, most of the things I just described work as well or even better with a child around.
 We imagine teaching our child all sorts of games.
-I look forward to doing arts and crafts and singing songs, playing hopscotch, riding bikes and running through the sprinklers.
-Matt looks forward to reading our child stories and watching fun TV shows together, doing puzzles and, later, helping with home work.
-But most of all, we are so looking forward to finding out what interests and passions our child shows as he or she gets older.
+I think about reading stories and watching silly TV shows.
+Tricia looks forward to doing arts and crafts.
+But most of all, we are so looking forward to finding out what natural talents our child exhibits as he or she gets older.
 Everyone is great at something!
-It's just a matter of being patient and giving encouragement to what a child shows an interest in.
+It’s just a matter of being patient and giving encouragement to what a child excels at.

-Matt and Tricia: We cannot think of any greater purpose than to share our life with a child.
-We know that all the love we have to give will come back to us a million times over as we see our child go through life's triumphs and trials and come out on top.
-We will be happy to share those moments with you in photos and letters, directly or through the agency, if you wish to see them.
-We cannot thank you enough for having the courage to consider adoption.
-It is by considering that choice, that you are helping a loving couple grow a family and in turn giving a baby the warmth of a family which he or she so richly deserves.
-Our child will know about your courage because we will tell him or her what a loving and giving choice you made.
+We cannot think of any greater purpose in our life than to share our life with a brand new member of the human race.
+We know that all the love we have to give will come back to us a million times over as we see our child go through life’s trials and tribulations and come out on top.
+We cannot thank you enough for having the courage to do what you are doing.
+It is by your decision, that you are helping a loving couple grow a family and in turn giving a baby the warmth of a family which he or she so richly deserves.